So what is this anyway?

 You skipped x and x and x point in this movie!
 How could you miss that??

 Unfortunately when it comes to reviews there’s only so much you can say before it becomes an hour-long in-depth study.
 Sometimes cuts have to be made or I might accidentally overlook something and forget to put it in.
-If I ever decide to make text-only reviews on the blog, then maybe I’ll be able to put some more stuff in.
+Maybe if I ever decide to take a second look at something I’ll discuss the details I overlook.

 Will you be posting text-only reviews?

-Only if making videos doesn’t work out or becomes impossible in the long-run.
 I’m doing these reviews for fun, but it’s not my full-time job.
-I’m currently working freelance and a part-time job to support myself.
+I’m currently working freelance and trying to get a foot in publishing to support myself.
 I do need to make a living after all.

 But you have Patreon!
 Surely you can glean from that?

-Yes, but it’s not mandatory that everyone who watches my stuff pays me for it, and even if they do I don’t make them pay exorbitant amounts for it.
-I’m grateful for anyone who decides to support me, though I don’t think I can afford to quit my job to make reviews.
+Yes, but it’s not mandatory that everyone who watches my stuff pays me for it, and even if they do I don’t make them pay exorbitant amounts.
+I’m grateful for anyone who decides to support me, though I don’t think I can afford to quit my job to just make reviews.